Treatment Approaches

 For many clients, EMDR therapy can be completed in fewer sessions than other psychotherapies.

-*Karen, Alyssa, and Lara utilize EMDR
+*Karen and Alyssa utilize EMDR

 Internal Family Systems (IFS)